cosmos/cosmos-sdk/docs/spec/supply/01_concepts.md

 ### Permissions

-Each `ModuleAccount` has a `Permission` that provides different object capabilities to perform certain actions.
+Each `ModuleAccount` has a different set of permissions that provide different object capabilities to perform certain actions.
+Permissions need to be registered upon the creation of the supply `Keeper` so that every time a `ModuleAccount` calls the allowed functions, the `Keeper` can lookup the permission to that specific account and perform or not the action.

 The available permissions are:

-- `Holder`: is allowed to only transfer its coins to other accounts.
+- `Basic`: is allowed to only transfer its coins to other accounts.
 - `Minter`: allows for a module to mint a specific amount of coins as well as perform the `Holder` permissioned actions.
 - `Burner`: allows for a module to burn a specific amount of coins as well as perform the `Holder` permissioned actions.

-Permissions need to be registered upon the creation of the supply `Keeper` so that every time a `ModuleAccount` calls the `Burn` or `Mint` functions, the `Keeper` can lookup the permission to that specific account and perform or not the action.